 Needless to say, I felt a bit discouraged.
 But the party had gone well, all things considered.
 It was time to hand out the gift bags, so I grabbed my camera to get a few shots of the kids opening their gifts.
 It’s one of my favorite things to photograph.
 As I came around the corner, a girl, probably around 8 or 10 years old, ran up to me and opened her gift bag.
 She shouted, “Look!
 I got a Colgate!
 Of my very own.”
 She proudly showed me her full-sized tube of Colgate toothpaste and skipped on.

 Wow.
 That much excitement – over a tube of toothpaste.
 No, she wasn’t being sarcastic.
-She was genuinely excited.
-She appreciated the gift.
-She appreciated the party.
-She appreciated our time and effort.
-She appreciated your generosity.
+She was genuinely excited because she appreciated the gift and the party.
+This young lady appreciated our time and effort and your generosity.
 She doesn’t take things like this for granted.
 Our being there and providing that party for her made a difference in her day (at the very least).

 She had a reason to smile.
 A reason to skip.
 A reason to celebrate.
 She helped remind me that we do all this to bring a little hope, to build trust and to cultivate the relationships.
 That day, I realized that something as insignificant as a tube of toothpaste can make an impact.

 Are we ready for another great year of parties?
 You bet we are!

 We also collect gift items all year round.
 If you’d like a list of our needs, please contact me at Christmas@extremeresponse.org.